Devdas (2002 Hindi film): Filming

 A second delay happened in the 15-day shooting schedule on 8 January 2001, when the film's producer and financier Shah was arrested by the Mumbai Police; he was charged with receiving funding from the Karachi-based gangster Chhota Shakeel of the Mumbai underworld.
 The controversy began after a caller, claiming himself to be Abu Salem, contacted the news channel Star India and talked about his ₹480 million investment on Devdas.
 However, Shah denied the accusation, admitting that he did not know the caller, and confessed the film's entire budget was financed by himself.
 The trial was commenced when the pre-release of his another film, Chori Chori Chupke Chupke (2001), and finished in October 2003 with the High Court sentenced him with a one-year imprisonment.

 The film's climax sequences, featuring Devdas' travel to Paro's and her husband Bhuvan's house, were shot on a train in Bikaner.
-In their August 2001 issue, Filmfare published that 75 percent of the film was completed.
+In their August 2001 issue, Filmfare published that 75% of the film was completed.
 Also that month, another accident occurred, resulting in the death of the 40-year-old lightman Subhash Morkar.
 The schedule for the song "Dola Re Dola" took place in Filmistan in November 2001.
 Shooting was completed on 29 April 2002.
 After the filming ended, it was edited by Bhansali's sister Bela Sehgal.
 Jitendra Chaudhary handled the audiography, while Monty Sharma did the background score.